Petrolija/Petrolija/README.md

 I have experience working with HTML, C++, and C, which has given me a strong foundation in both web development and lower-level programming.
 Additionally, I am fluent in English and possess advanced language skills, allowing me to communicate effectively in international projects.

 ### Skills:
--HTML, C++, C programming
+- HTML, C++, C programming
--Programming logic and fundamentals
+- Programming logic and fundamentals
--Problem-solving and analytical thinking
+- Problem-solving and analytical thinking
--Team collaboration
+- Team collaboration
--Solo project development
+- Solo project development
--Advanced English (fluent speaker)
+- Advanced English (fluent speaker)
--Rapid learning and adaptation
+- Rapid learning and adaptation
--Self-driven problem-solving
+- Self-driven problem-solving

 I'm always looking to expand my knowledge and improve my skills, especially in game development and related technologies.